 There is parking (gravel lot) directly behind the statue.
 The craftsmanship is really well done and detailed.
 There’s no credit to the artist or the designer that we could find but whoever is responsible for the craftsmanship deserves a pat on the back.
 Paisano Pete can be found in downtown Fort Stockton at the corner of Dickinson and Main – can’t miss it and you have to add it to your list of things to do in Fort Stockton!

 The Annie Riggs Memorial Museum has a little bit of everything: history of the local people, artifacts ranging from turn-of-the-century furnishings and old photographs and some archeological relics, such as the tusks of Chilean Mammoths.
 To learn more about the history of Chilean Mammoths in Texas, check out my post on Waco Texas.

 You can easily get through this attraction in an hour or less.
 The admission price was $3.00 for adults.
 My two kids (both under 12 at the time of our visit) got in free.
-There are some fun photo opportunities to be had on property and we loved the wrap around porch.
+Veterans are also free.
+There are some fun photo opportunities to be had on property and out back and we loved the wrap around porch.

 4. Gray Mule Saloon Tasting Room